 Here is an example where the Four-Move checkmate fails if white plays inaccurately.

 White is not yet ready to execute the Scholar’s mate.
 His light-squared bishop is not yet developed on the c4 square to back up the Queen.
+If the white queen were to take the f7 pawn at this state of the game, white would lose their queen and be devastated.

 Our second example shows that the b5 bishop has gone a square too far and can’t protect the White Queen to deliver mate.
 Instead, the Bishop should be on c4.
+This is a classic example of a chess blunder and should be avoided at any cost.

 How To Defend Against The Scholar’s Mate?